2bonahill/pow_rust/README.md

-# PoW Rust
+# Rust PoW Algorithm
-Rust implementation of a basic Proof of Work (PoW) algorithm.
+A Rust-based implementation of a basic Proof of Work (PoW) algorithm.

+## Overview
+This PoW algorithm generates a cryptographic hash function using the SHA3-256 algorithm.
+The goal of the algorithm is to find a nonce (a random number) that, when hashed with the input data, produces a hash that meets a given target.
+This target is derived from a difficulty level, with higher difficulty levels requiring more computational work.

+## Dependencies

+- **rand**: Used for generating random numbers.
+- **sha3**: Provides the SHA3-256 cryptographic hash function.

 ## Usage
 ```rust